Responding to an application

 If an application has been made against you, the QCAT form and any information from QCAT will describe you as ‘the respondent’.
 The person who has made the application against you will be described as ‘the applicant’.

 Most types of applications require that the applicant or QCAT provides you with a ‘sealed copy’ of the application.
-A sealed copy means a copy of the application that has been filed with QCAT and QCAT has stamped it with the QCAT stamp.
+A sealed copy is a copy of the application that has been filed with QCAT and stamped with the QCAT seal (official stamp of the tribunal; documents that are filed are stamped with the tribunal’s seal).
 When you are given a copy of the application that is called ‘service’ of the application.

 In some cases, after service of the application, you will receive a notice from QCAT telling you what will happen next.
 Depending on what kind of application it is, the next step may be a directions hearing, mediation, a compulsory conference, or sometimes an application will be listed for a final hearing.
 The notice will tell you what will happen next and where and when it will happen.